lutilipe/lutilipe/README.md

 Hello! 👋

-I'm a Software Engineer that loves technology and web development.
+I'm a Software Engineer.
 If you want to see more about my job, check out my repositories.

 “Talk is cheap.
 Show me the code.”